2014 Iowa Wrestling Hall of Fame Inductee

 Few wrestling careers in Iowa’s rich wrestling history can compare to that of Allie Morrison.
 In his short but storied career, Morrison lost only one match including international competition, with the Marshalltown native even winning a match despite having a broken vertebrae.

-Roy ‘Allie’ Morrison was an Olympic champion at the 1928 Olympics held in Amsterdam, becoming the first native Iowan to earn Olympic gold in any sport.
+Allie Roy Morrison was an Olympic champion at the 1928 Olympics, officially called the Games of the IX Olympiad, held in Amsterdam, becoming the first native Iowan to earn Olympic gold in any sport.

 That gold medal at the Olympic Games came despite the worst possible draw.
-After defeating a wrestler from Belgium, Morrison faced Kustaa Pihlajamaki of Finland, the only defending champion in the field.
+After defeating Belgium wrestler Pierre Bressinck in the quarterfinals, Morrison faced Kustaa Pihlajamaki of Finland, the only defending champion in the field.
 A four-time Olympian and three-time medalist, the Finn still is regarded as one of the best European wrestlers of all time.
-The Olympic format at the time called for best-of-three competition, but Morrison polished off the favorite in two straight, then defeated Hans Minder of Switzerland for a run of six straight victories and the featherlite championship (134 pounds).
+The Olympic format at the time called for best-of-three competition, but Morrison polished off the favorite in two straight, then defeated Hans Minder of Switzerland for a run of six straight victories and the Featherweight championship (134 pounds).

 At the University of Illinois, he was undefeated for three years and won half his matches by fall.
 During his junior year, on March 2, 1929, he suffered a broken vertebrae in his neck in a match with the University of Chicago.
 He won that match and others that followed, but finally was forced to retire or risk paralysis.